CactusVPN Review 2025: A Competitive VPN Service

 Web Real-Time Communication (WebRTC) enables direct communication between browsers for activities like video chatting.
 A WebRTC leak test determines if your real IP address is exposed while using WebRTC services, even when connected to a VPN.

-CactusVPN passed both DNS and WebRTC leak tests, indicating it effectively masks your IP address and routes your DNS requests through its servers, ensuring your online activities and real location remain private.
+CactusVPN passed the WebRTC leak test but failed the DNS leak test, indicating it can't effectively mask your IP address and route your DNS requests through its servers, ensuring your online activities and real location remain private.

 Kill switch test